 TSOP17XX is a commonly used IR receiver for Infrared PCM remote control systems.
-It is used in TVs, DVD Players, Burglar Alarms etc. This component is built with PIN Diode, Preamplifier and internal filter for PCM (Pulse Code Modulation) frequency and its epoxy package is designed as an IR filter.
+It is used in TVs, DVD Players, Burglar Alarms, etc. This component is built with PIN Diode, Preamplifier and internal filter for PCM (Pulse Code Modulation) frequency, and its epoxy package is designed as an IR filter.
 These are available with different carrier frequencies out of which TSOP 1738 is an IR Receiver for IR (Infrared) remote controls.
-It consists of Photo Detector, Gain Control, Band Pass Filter, Demodulator and a Pre – amplifier in a single package.
+It consists of Photo Detector, Gain Control, Band Pass Filter, Demodulator, and a Preamplifier in a single package.
 TSOP17XX series of IR Receivers are very common for all types of transmission codes supporting different modulating techniques like RC6, RC5, NEC, Sony, etc.

-TSOP 1738 in particular supports a carrier frequency of 38 KHz and the output of this IR Receiver can be directly connected to a microcontroller or a microprocessor.
-TSOP 1738 has three pins namely GND, VS and OUT.
-The following image shows the pin out of TSOP 1738.
+TSOP 1738 in particular supports a carrier frequency of 38 kHz and the output of this IR Receiver can be directly connected to a microcontroller or a microprocessor.
+TSOP 1738 has three pins namely GND, VS, and OUT.
+The following image shows the pinout of TSOP 1738.

-Some of the other characteristics of TSOP 1738 are high immunity to ambient light, active low output, low power consumption, continuous data transmission and compatibility with TTL as well as CMOS.
-A typical application circuit of TSOP 1738 IR Receiver (or any IR Receiver for that matter) will consists of an IR Transmitter (IR LED), IR Receiver (TSOP 1738) and a microcontroller.
+Some of the other characteristics of TSOP 1738 are high immunity to ambient light, active low output, low power consumption, continuous data transmission, and compatibility with TTL as well as CMOS.
+A typical application circuit of TSOP 1738 IR Receiver (or any IR Receiver for that matter) will consist of an IR Transmitter (IR LED), IR Receiver (TSOP 1738), and a microcontroller.
 The following image describes the block diagram of the IR Transmitter and Receiver.
 In the image, the IR Transmitter emits Infrared light modulated at a particular frequency.
 The IR Receiver will receive this modulated signal and demodulates it and sends it to the Microcontroller.

 Burst Length should be longer than or equal to 10 cycles/burst and lesser than or equal to 70 cycles/burst.